The first few months of pregnancy can be some of the toughest for any mom. Here are some tips on how to survive morning sickness for expecting moms.

-Something about seeing a heaping pile of food already discouraged me from taking a stab at eating the stuff, so I resorted to smaller portions.
-If you’re like me and can’t tolerate much food, stick to what you can eat when you’re nauseous, and eat more (slowly, though) as much as possible when you have somewhat of an appetite.
+Seeing a heaping pile of food can discourage you from eating, so stick to smaller portions.
+If you’re like me and can’t tolerate much food, stick to what you can eat when you’re nauseous.
+Then eat more (slowly, though) as much as possible when you have an appetite.

-It’s exhausting being pregnant, so there’s no reason to ask for help when you have a chance.
-My husband often took over kid duty and chores, and my mom would come over whenever she can just so that I can rest and not have to exert myself.
+It’s exhausting being pregnant, so ask for help when you have a chance.
+My husband took over kid duty and chores.
+My mom would also come over whenever she can so I can rest and not exert myself.

 Hang in there

-What other tips can you offer other women going through morning sickness?
+What other tips can you offer other women needing morning sickness help?
 How did you cope?
 Was your morning sickness mild, severe, or non-existent?